nsathiya/exposia_api/README.md

 ### Get latest AQI report for location

-### Post latest AQI report for user based on location
+### Update latest AQI report for user based on location

 ### Get AQI report by location and time